0xdod/food-court/README.md

 ## Note

-A swagger documentation is generated automatically and is accessible via the `/swagger` endpoint.
+- A swagger documentation is generated automatically and is accessible via the `/swagger` endpoint.
-Since the `brands/*` endpoints are protected you'd have to register as admin and login to access them.
+- Since the `brands/*` endpoints are protected you'd have to register as admin and login to access them.
 There is a `/auth/register` and `/auth/login` to provide authentication services.

-The deployed version can be tested via `https://food-court-api.onrender.com` and the swagger doc `https://food-court-api.onrender.com/swagger`
+- The deployed version can be accessed via [https://food-court-api.onrender.com] and the swagger doc [https://food-court-api.onrender.com/swagger]